OPPORTUNITIES

 Call for PhD candidates to join our team and lead research on Coastal ‘Blue’ Carbon, Freshwater ‘Teal’ carbon, Ecosystem restoration, Ecosystem services, Farm Dams, and more.
 Please get in contact with p.macreadie@deakin.edu.au and attach your CV and a Cover letter outlining your research interests and experience.

 The USA to Australia Graduate Education Scholarships will support full-time Graduate level study (Masters, Ph.D. or Postdoctoral Research) in the fields of STEM at an accredited educational institution in Australia.
-Open for application on September 1 to October 15 each year.
+Open for applications in August each year.

 These fellowships aim to recruit and support talented early career researchers whose areas of research interest directly align with research priorities at Deakin University.
-Contact Dr Micheli Duarte de Paula Costa and Dr Maria Palacios with your CV and research interests to discuss available opportunities.
+If you’d like to discuss available opportunities, please contact the research fellow that best aligns with your research interests.

 Students are always welcome to join us in the laboratory and the field.
 Please fill out this form to let us know how you would like to get involved!
 Depending on your skills and interest, you might help processing soil samples in the lab, entering Blue Carbon data, joining one our coring campaigns, and more.
 It is a great opportunity to get upskilled and meet our scientists!